StephenSlas/DPI-CLI-Project/README.md

-# ruby-cli-template
+# Shopping List CLI

-Use this repository as a template for your Ruby CLI (command line interface) project.

-- Ruby version: `3.2.1`
+This is a shopping list CLI app that will allow users to maintain a shopping list for items to purchase
+## Usage
+- Enter 'ruby main.rb' in the terminal